-The first visitor to leave an account of the land that would become Madison was Ebenezer Brigham, who crossed it in May of 1829 while returning from Portage to Blue Mounds.
-He later told an acquaintance that "The site was at the time an open prairie, on which grew dwarf oaks, while thickets covered the lower grounds.
-Struck with the strange beauty of the place, he predicted that a village or city would in time grow up there, and it might be the capital of a State."
+The first visitor to leave a written account of the isthmus that would become Madison was Ebenezer Brigham, who crossed it in May of 1829 while returning from Portage to Blue Mounds.
+He later told an acquaintance that "The site was at the time an open prairie, on which grew dwarf oaks, while thickets covered the lower grounds."
+Struck with the strange beauty of the place, he predicted that "a village or city would in time grow up there, and it might be the capital of a State."

-Oddly enough, a few weeks later Jefferson Davis, who would lead the Confederate States of America during the Civil War, camped in the same place.
+Oddly enough, a few weeks later Jefferson Davis, who would lead the Confederacy during the Civil War, camped in the same place.
 Davis recalled in 1885 that, "While on detached service in the summer of 1829, I think I encamped one night about the site of Madison.
-The nearest Indian village was on the opposite side of the lake. ...
+The nearest Indian village was on the opposite side of the lake...
 I and the file of soldiers who accompanied me were the first white men who ever passed over the country between the Portage... and the then village of Chicago.
 Fish and waterfowl were abundant; deer and pheasants less plentiful.
 The Indians subsisted largely on Indian corn and wild rice."